FinlayPanting/spotify-playlist-action/readme.md

 * It uses the GitHub Actions scheduler for reliable execution
 * All sensitive information is stored in GitHub Secrets
 * Track counts can be easily adjusted through GitHub Secrets
+* The Everyday playlist tracks are added in reverse order so your newest additions appear at the top

 ## Setup Instructions

 1. **Create a new "Everyday" playlist in Spotify**

-   Create a playlist with all the tracks you want to appear permanently in your daily playlist
+   Create a playlist with all the tracks you want to appear permanently in your daily playlist.
+New tracks added to the bottom of this playlist will appear at the top of your daily playlist.

 2. **Create GitHub Secrets**